TooManyBuckets/TaxSystems_AutomationTests/README.md

   - update quantity to 3 dresses and validate the updated values.
   - complete checkout (optional)

-Please clone the repository for solution to your Visual Studio and select the "Tests" dropdown and navigate to the test explorer.
+Please download the ZIP file and extract to your visual studio 'repos' folder.
+From these files open the solution titled "TaxSystems_AutomationTests.sln", select the "Tests" dropdown and navigate to the test explorer.
 From here, click the play button (or press Ctrl + R) and watch the magic of automation take over.